Rayleigh-Gauss-Newton optimization with enhanced sampling for variational Monte Carlo: Optimization approaches

-Here, the parameter update $\bm{\theta}^{i+1} - \bm{\theta}^i$ is written as the solution to a linear system involving a preconditioning matrix $\bm{P}^i$ and a negative energy gradient $-\bm{g}\left(\bm{\theta}^i\right)$.
-Table \ref{table:preconditioners} shows the different preconditioners corresponding to the three optimization approaches.
+Here, the parameter update $\bm{\theta}^{i+1} - \bm{\theta}^i$ is written as the solution to a linear system involving a positive definite preconditioning matrix $\bm{P}^i$ and a negative energy gradient $-\bm{g}\left(\bm{\theta}^i\right)$.
+Table \ref{table:preconditioners} shows the different preconditioners corresponding to the different optimization approaches.

-To help quantify the efficiency of different optimization methods, Proposition \ref{prop:rate} considers a general sequence of preconditioners $\bm{P}^1, \bm{P}^2, \ldots$ and derives sharp bounds on the resulting energies $\mathcal{E}\left[\psi_{\bm{\theta}^1}\right], \mathcal{E}\left[\psi_{\bm{\theta}^2}\right], \ldots$.
-Proposition \ref{prop:rate} is based on standard optimization theory (e.g., \cite{nocedal2006numerical}), but here we extend this theory to the complex-valued wavefunctions that are needed for VMC analysis.
+To help quantify the efficiency of the various optimization methods, Proposition \ref{prop:rate} considers a general sequence of positive definite preconditioners $\bm{P}^1, \bm{P}^2, \ldots$ and derives sharp asymptotic bounds on the resulting energies $\mathcal{E}\left[\psi_{\bm{\theta}^1}\right], \mathcal{E}\left[\psi_{\bm{\theta}^2}\right], \ldots$.
+Proposition \ref{prop:rate} is based on standard optimization theory (e.g., \cite{nocedal2006numerical}), but here we extend this theory to the complex-valued wavefunctions often used in VMC.